fast-programmer/outboxer/README.md

 **Outboxer** is a battle-tested implementation of the [**transactional outbox pattern**](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html) for **Ruby on Rails** applications.

-It helps you quickly migrate to eventually consistent, event-driven architecture — gaining resilience, fault tolerance, and scalability without the fear of lost messages, data corruption, or sleepless nights.
+Increase reliability, resilience, fault tolerance and scalability without the fear of lost messages, data corruption, or sleepless nights.

+Outboxer helps you quickly migrate to eventually consistent, event driven architecture.

 # 🚀 Quickstart